xp44mm/Notebook/Compilers/Finite Automata.md

 ---

-**Example 3.40:** Let us reconsider the DFA of Fig. 3.36.
-The initial partition consists of the two groups {A, B, C, D}{E}, which are respectively the nonaccepting states and the accepting states.
-To construct ∏new, the procedure of Fig. 3.64 considers both groups and inputs a and b.
-The group {E} cannot be split, because it has only one state, so {E} will remain intact in ∏new.

-The other group {A, B, C, D} can be split, so we must consider the effect of each input symbol.
-On input a, each of these states goes to state B, so there is no way to distinguish these states using strings that begin with a.
-On input b, states A, B, and C go to members of group {A, B, C, D}, while state D goes to E, a member of another group.
-Thus, in ∏new, group {A, B, C, D} is split into {A, B, C}{D}, and ∏new for this round is {A, B, C}{D}{E}.

-In the next round, we can split {A, B, C} into {A, C}{B}, since A and C each go to a member of {A, B, C} on input b, while B goes to a member of another group, {D}.
-Thus, after the second round, ∏new = {A, C}{B}{D}{E}.
-For the third round, we cannot split the one remaining group with more than one state, since A and C each go to the same state (and therefore to the same group) on each input.
-We conclude that ∏final = {A, C}{B}{D}{E}.

-Now, we shall construct the minimum-state DFA.
-It has four states, corresponding to the four groups of ∏final, and let us pick A, B, D, and E as the representatives of these groups.
-The initial state is A, and the only accepting state is E. Figure 3.65 shows the transition function for the DFA.
-For instance, the transition from state E on input b is to A, since in the original DFA, E goes to C on input b, and A is the representative of C's group.
-For the same reason, the transition on b from state A is to A itself, while all other transitions are as in Fig. 3.36. □

-Figure 3.65: Transition table of minimum-state DFA

-### 3.9.7 State Minimization in Lexical Analyzers

-To apply the state minimization procedure to the DFA's generated in Section 3.8.3, we must begin Algorithm 3.39 with the partition that groups together all states that recognize a particular token, and also places in one group all those states that do not indicate any token.
-An example should make the extension clear.

 **Example 3.41:** For the DFA of Fig. 3.54, the initial partition is

 {0137, 7}{247}{8, 58}{7}{68}{Ø}

 That is, states 0137 and 7 belong together because neither announces any token.
-States 8 and 58 belong together because they both announce token `a * b +` .
+States 8 and 58 belong together because they both announce token `a*b+` .
 Note that we have added a dead state Ø, which we suppose has transitions to itself on inputs a and b.
 The dead state is also the target of missing transitions on a from states 8, 58, and 68.

 We must split 0137 from 7, because they go to different groups on input a.
 We also split 8 from 58, because they go to different groups on b.
 Thus, all states are in groups by themselves, and Fig. 3.54 is the minimum-state DFA recognizing its three tokens.
 Recall that a DFA serving as a lexical analyzer will normally drop the dead state, while we treat missing transitions as a signal to end token recognition. □